af3285/Wisconsin_portfolio-/README.md

 Once the notebook is executed, it will:

-Load the Wisconsin Dataset for Breast Cancer Classification.
+-Load the Wisconsin Dataset for Breast Cancer Classification.

-Perform preprocessing and data splitting into training and testing sets.
+-Perform preprocessing and data splitting into training and testing sets.

-Train multiple machine learning models, including logistic regression, support vector machines, Naive Bayes.
+-Train multiple machine learning models, including logistic regression, support vector machines, Naive Bayes.

-Compare the models based on metrics such as accuracy, precision, recall, and F1-score.
+-Compare the models based on metrics such as accuracy, precision, recall, and F1-score.

-Generate visualizations for performance evaluation.
+-Generate visualizations for performance evaluation.

 Acknowledgments